 When a loved one passes away it is a deeply emotional time.
 If you have been excluded from a Will that you believe you rightfully have a claim on, it can become even more stressful.
-Shine Lawyers’ Wills and Estate expert Tracey Ryan says there several things to consider before you dispute a Will.
+Shine Lawyers’ Wills and Estate expert Tracey Ryan says there are several things to consider before you dispute a Will.
 To help you, Shine Lawyers has developed a simple checklist to support those in understanding if they have grounds to dispute a Will.
 Check the list below to see if you’re ready to move forward.

-- What is the date of death, or the date that probate was granted?
+- What was the date of death, or the date that probate was granted?
 There are strict time-limits on when you can claim, so this is the first step in establishing if you’re able to make a claim.
 In Victoria, time limits commence from the date of the grant of probate - this is different from NSW and Qld, which is from the date of death.

 - Are you eligible to dispute the Will?
 How is the deceased related to you?
 Is the deceased your spouse, parent or were you financially dependent upon them?
 Then yes, you will most likely be eligible.
 If it’s your long-lost cousin who you haven’t seen in more than 20 years it’s a very remote chance that you will be eligible to dispute the Will.

 - What does the Will say?
 Have you seen the Will?
-It may already have provisions for you.
+It may already have provision for you.
 Or you may find yourself in the uncomfortable position of disputing a Will that has left everything to your child or a sibling you are fond of.

 - What do you have?
 If you are wealthy, or even financially secure, your claim may not be a good one.
 If you have little and struggle financially and you can demonstrate need (financially or health-wise) your claim is often likely to be stronger.

 - What is your relationship with the deceased like?
 Those who have had good relationships have a stronger claim than those, for example, who haven’t seen the deceased for a long time without adequate explanation of why.